Neurophotonic/DeMOSAIC/README.md

 # DeMOSAIC tools

+# System Requirements
+## Hardware requirements
+A standard computer with enough RAM to support the in-memory operations is needed.
+## Software requirements
+The Python code was tested on Windows 11 and MacOS(Sequoia 15.1.1) using Anaconda3.
+The required libraries and packages are listed in requirements.txt.
+The Matlab code was tested on Windows 11 using Matlab R2023a.

 # 1. Optical segmentation and patterned illumination
 ## 1.1 Coregistration
 Matlab codes for coregistration between image plane and DMD, SLM plane.